 The mission of the ISRI Leadership Committee is to make nominations for candidates for the Board of Directors and the Officers of the Association, identify future leaders of the Association and provide leadership development

-The mission of the ISRI Membership Committee (“Committee”) is to provide guidance and oversight on ISRI’s membership structure; recruitment, engagement, and retention strategies; benefits; and, affinity programs, to ensure ISRI remains relevant, delivers value, is responsive to member needs, and generates revenue to support the work of the association.
+The mission of the ISRI Membership Committee (“Committee”) is to provide guidance and oversight on ISRI’s membership structure; recruitment, engagement, and retention strategies; and benefits to ensure ISRI remains relevant, delivers value, is responsive to member needs, and generates revenue to support the work of the association.

-The mission of the ISRI Safe Operations Committee is to address issues affecting members’ day-to-day operations, including but not limited to safety, health, quality, technology, equipment, transportation, insurance and environmental compliance.
-The Safe Operations Committee should be at the forefront of changing the safety culture within the recycling industry and shall work in synchronization with the ISEC and COSE committees to execute a unified approach to accomplishing this mission.
+The mission of the ISRI Safe Operations Committee is to address issues affecting members’ day-to-day operations, including but not limited to quality, safety, technology, transportation, insurance, and environmental compliance.
+The Safe Operations Committee should be at the forefront of changing the safety culture within the recycling industry.

-The mission of the ISRI Shredders Committee is to establish policies and procedures affecting all aspects of shredder operations.
+The mission of the ISRI Shredders Committee is to develop positions, procedures, and tools to support all aspects of shredder operations.

 The mission of the ISRI Trade Committee is to address issues relating to the international trade of scrap materials, including the development of advocacy positions and addressing compliance issues related to international trade.